Do Cellphones Cause Cancer? The California Department of Health Thinks You Should Be Careful.

 - Keep it out of your pockets, bra’s and holsters.
 Yes, all good points.
 But . . .

 The recommendation of carrying your cellphone in purse, backpack, briefcase or man-bag needs a bit or precaution: Purses and briefcases and backpacks do not stop RF radiation.
 The RF energy dissipates with distance-but the radiation plume or “spray” is pretty thick even 3 or 4 inches from your phone.
-Check out this video So, please be sure the phone in the purse, backpack, briefcase etc–isn’t up against or close to your body.
+Check out our demonstration video .
+So, please be sure the phone in the purse, backpack, briefcase etc–isn’t up against or close to your body.

 Use the Speaker Mode when talking